Xomega-Net/Xomega.Docs/docs/generators/model/crud.md

 The input parameters of the CRUD operations will be based on the object key fields.
 Non-key fields will be also in the input of the `create` and `update` operations, as well as in the output of the `read` operation.

 The input structures will be generated such that it would be easy to expose them via REST services.
-And if *Generate Rest Methods* parameter is set, then the generator will also configure the operations with annotations for REST method, as illustrated below.
+And if *Generate Rest Methods* parameter is set, then the generator will also configure the operations with annotations for the REST method, as illustrated below.

 ```xml
 <objects>